zenonhub-io/zenonhub/README.md

 - Copy the `example.env` to `.env` and fill in the details
 - Next run migrations `php artisan migrate`
 - Then seed the database `php artisan db:seed --class=DatabaseSeeder`
-- Finally run the genesis data `php artisan db:seed --class=GenesisSeeder`
+- Finally, run the genesis data `php artisan db:seed --class=GenesisSeeder`

 ## Indexer